|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 Left click audio track to Listen; Right click to "Save..." mp3

-On the last track we discussed If-Only's.
+In the last section, we discussed If-Only's.
 Our discussion focused on the overcoming regret technique, and included the following three coping tools.
 The three coping tools are making a wish I’d done it list, solving the problem before it starts, and developing the mental muscle to move on.

-On this track, we will discuss Assertiveness Training through Role Playing.
+In this section, we will discuss Assertiveness Training through Role Playing.

 5-Step Assertiveness Training